Skip to content

 read_timeout_seconds = 300.0

 • nameRequired.
-Server name, must be unique across all servers.
-Default: empty
+Server name, must be unique within the same configuration.
+Defaults to empty.

-• enabled — Whether to enable this server.
-Default: enabled
+• enabled — Whether to enable the current server.
+Defaults to enabled.

 stdio Mode

-Launches a local subprocess to run the MCP server.
-Ideal for locally installed tools.
+Runs the MCP server by launching a local subprocess, suitable for locally installed tools.
 Key fields:

-• command — Launch command, e.g. uvx, npx, python
+• command — Startup command, such as uvx, npx, python

 toml